+Note:

-a/ total amount of dishonored checks purchased. b/amount of dishonored checks previously accounted as revenue collected for other funds.c/ amount of dishonored checks previously accounted as revenue. d/ amount of dishonored checks applicable to reimbursements that are not to be accounted as reimbursements until collected or until ordered into the State Treasury. e/ amount of dishonored checks that will not be credited to income accounts until collected and the receivables for which must be fully reserved.
+Total amount of dishonored checks purchased.

+Amount of dishonored checks previously accounted as revenue collected Due to Other Funds/Appropriations.

+Amount of dishonored checks previously accounted as revenue.

+Amount of dishonored checks applicable to reimbursements that are not to be accounted as reimbursements until collected or until ordered into the State Treasury.

+Amount of dishonored checks previously accounted as abatement.

+Amount of dishonored checks that will not be credited to income accounts until collected and the receivables for which must be fully reserved.